jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

   ../../exceptions/exception_handling/exception_handling_tests
   ../../exceptions/exception_handling/exception_handling_programs

-:ref:`Would you like to test handling Exceptions in tests?<how to make a person with exceptions>` :ref:`Would you like to test booleans (there are only two)?<what are booleans?>`
+:ref:`Would you like to test handling Exceptions in tests?<how to test that an Exception is raised>`

 ----